-Comparison Proposed C HPE Project No Action Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment Alternative Transportation and Traffic Construction: Non-significant, temporary, and localized use limitations or disruptions on navigation, ferries, and other commercial and recreational transportation uses in Lake Champlain and in the Champlain Canal.
-Operations: Potential for future limitations on vessel anchoring.
+Comparison Proposed CHPE Project Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment No Action Alternative Transportation and Traffic Construction: Non-significant, temporary, and localized use limitations or disruptions on navigation, ferries, and other commercial and recreational transportation uses in Lake Champlain and in the Champlain Canal.
+Operations: Potential for anchor snags.
 Construction: Non-significant disruptions on railroad operations, traffic flow on New York State Route 22, and city streets in Schenectady and street crossings.
 Operations: Potential for future temporary access limitations on roadways and railways.
 Construction: Non-significant, temporary, and localized use limitations or disruptions affecting navigation, ferries, and other commercial and recreational transportation uses in the Hudson River.
 Non-significant disruptions affecting railroad operations and traffic flow on U.S. Route 9W in Stony Point, Haverstraw, and Clarkstown.
-Operations: Same use limitations as Lake Champlain and Overland segments.
+Operations: Potential for anchor snags.
 Construction: Non-significant, temporary, and localized use limitations or disruptions affecting navigation, ferries, and other commercial and recreational transportation uses in the Harlem and East rivers.
 Non-significant disruptions affecting railroad operations in the Bronx and city traffic flow in Astoria.
-Operations: Same use limitations as Lake Champlain and Overland segments.
+Operations: Potential for anchor snags.
 None expected.
 No new transportation, navigation, or traffic impacts would occur.
 Water Resources and Quality Construction/Operations: Non-significant, localized increases in turbidity and downstream sedimentation and resuspension of contaminated sediments in surface water by water jetting.
 Water quality impacts would be within regulatory standards.
 Construction/Operations: Localized and non-significant increases in turbidity, suspension of sediments in surface waters, nearby groundwater wells, and wetland areas during construction.
 Construction/Operations: Same as indicated for the Lake Champlain Segment for the aquatic portion of the transmission line route and the Overland Segment for the terrestrial portion.
 Construction/Operations: Same as indicated for the Lake Champlain Segment for the aquatic portion of the transmission line route and the Overland Segment for the terrestrial portion.
 None expected.
 No new water resources and quality impacts would occur.